-1. Discussion posts based on videos or readings 20% 2.
-In-class quantitative analysis exercises 40% 3.
-Major quarter assignment - research proposal 25% 4.
-Mid-term and final quizzes 15%
+1. Discussion posts based on videos or readings 15% 2.
+Participation in Data Feminism discussions 15% 3.
+In-class quantitative analysis exercises 30% 4.
+Mini research proposal 20% 5.
+Mid-term and final quizzes 20%

-Roughly speaking, each point on whatever assignment is work around 0.1% on your final grade, so if you want to skip an assignment or discussion post, you can calculate the impact on your final grade and make an informed decision.
+Roughly speaking, each point on whatever assignment is worth around 0.1% of your final grade, so if you want to skip an assignment or discussion post, you can calculate the impact on your final grade and make an informed decision.